-LSD is abused orally.
+LSD is taken orally.

-During the first hour after ingestion, users may experience visual changes with extreme changes in mood.
-While under the influence, the user may suffer impaired depth and time perception accompanied by distorted perception of the shape and size of objects, movements, colors, sound, touch, and the user's own body image.
+During the first hour after ingestion, people may experience visual changes with extreme changes in mood.
+While under the influence, the person may suffer impaired depth and time perception accompanied by distorted perception of the shape and size of objects, movements, colors, sound, touch, and the person's own body image.